AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- AC-1212-->

-*  {{ site.data.var.ce }} now generates a `customertoken` by GraphQL or REST API requests as expected after multiple consecutive failed login attempts.
-Previously, {{ site.data.var.ce }} did not check whether the value of `lock_expires_at` in `oauth_token_request_log` was greater than the current date and time, and always returned the number of failed attempts, which prevented the customer from ever logging in.
+*  Magento Open Source now generates a `customertoken` by GraphQL or REST API requests as expected after multiple consecutive failed login attempts.
+Previously, Magento Open Source did not check whether the value of `lock_expires_at` in `oauth_token_request_log` was greater than the current date and time, and always returned the number of failed attempts, which prevented the customer from ever logging in.
 [GitHub-34067](https://github.com/magento/magento2/issues/34067)

 <!--- AC-1190-->